 - 21. The Chief Legal Officer is the Solicitor to the Council and is responsible for the provision of professional legal services and advice to the Council and the carrying out of the Council's legal transactions.
 The Chief Legal Officer is also responsible for the conduct of the Council's litigation before all courts and including public inquiries, tribunals, arbitration, and mediation. - 22.
 The Chief Legal Officer is responsible for the safekeeping of the Council's Common Seal, its deeds and documents and for the signing and sealing of documents on the Council's behalf. - 23.
-The Chief Legal Officer is responsible for professional legal work and advice in support of all regulatory functions including the conduct of appeals and prosecutions except where such legal work is carried out by or under the control another officer (e.g. collection of Council Tax and non-domestic rates which is the responsibility of the Assistant Director Financial Services and Revenues under the general oversight of the Chief Legal Officer.
+The Chief Legal Officer is responsible for professional legal work and advice in support of all regulatory functions including the conduct of appeals and prosecutions except where such legal work is carried our by or under the control another officer (e.g.